UCL/simstock/docs/source/simstockqgis.rst

 .. admonition:: Accessing the config file \ \

-	The config file can be accessed by clicking the link in the plugin interface.
+	**The config file can be accessed by clicking the link in the plugin interface.**

    If this does not work, you can navigate manually to the plugin directory.
 To locate this directory, go to Settings -> User Profiles -> Open Active Profile Folder from the top bar of QGIS.
 This will open a file browser showing the QGIS profile folder.
-Using this file browser, open the folder named `python`.
-Next, open the folder named `plugins` and then `simstock_qgis`.
+Using this file browser, open the folder named 'python'.
+Next, open the folder named 'plugins' and then 'simstock_qgis'.
 You should see the `config.json` file in this folder.

 .. admonition:: Editable config settings \ \